Explore and Customize Plots

 If you fit a surface, then the main plot shows your surface fit.
 Click-and-drag rotation or Rotate 3D is the default mouse mode for surface plots in the Curve Fitting app.
 Rotate mode in the Curve Fitting app is the same as Rotate 3D in MATLAB® figures.
 You can change the mouse mode for manipulating plots just as for curve plots.
 See Using Zoom, Pan, Data Cursor, and Outlier Exclusion.

-If you turn on a mouse mode for zoom, pan, data cursor or exlude outliers, turn the mode off again to return to rotate mode.
+If you turn on a mouse mode for zoom, pan, data cursor or exclude outliers, turn the mode off again to return to rotate mode.
 For example, click the Zoom in toolbar button a second time to clear it and return to rotate mode.

 If you have a surface fit, use the contour plot to examine a contour map of your surface.
 Contour plots are not available for curve fits.
 On a surface fit, a contour plot makes it easier to see points that have the same height.
 An example follows.